magicmatatjahu/adi/README.md

 - Add wrappers for components // ADI treats components as provdiers to it works
 - Rethink components - inherite logic from providers - in another solution ADI can treat component as constraint definition of provider // components are treated as providers bur are saved inside components collection
 - Rethink imported records - they can be handled in this way that they will merged with providers in parents by references to the definitions - it's not a good idea - how then handle new definitions in children injectors? - treat imported records as collection of imported records
+- Change the logic of the Value wrapper to similar as Skip
+- Introduce wrappers for modules

 ## IMPLEMENTED PARTIALLY BUT IT WORKS

 - Implement the `onDestroy` hook
 - Implement ProtoInjector and think how to reuse the created modules from the scope, it means how to reuse the modules that will be create in the hierarchy one time and then reuse - the main problem is with imported modules and with `exports` - probably in react (and in other front-end tools) exports isn't good solution
-- Introduce wrappers for modules
 - Think about order of initializing and destroying modules - at the moment initializing is from end and destroying from beginning stack // it's good order like in C++ destructors
 - Reuse wrappers in the wrappers chain in the Fallback, Multi and Decorate wrappers - it can be also useful in the other custom wrappers - done by `DRY_RUN` session's status